-A lot of companies in Malaysia are retrenching their employees due to change in business direction.
-For example, recently Star Media Group had ceased its printing operations in Bayan Lepas which resulted in 100 employees retrenched.
+A lot of companies in Malaysia (since the pandemic) are retrenching their employees due to change in business direction.
+For example, back in September, the Ecommerce titan Shopee has slashed jobs in Malaysia due to the scale and size of the exercise.

-Take note that this doesn't apply if you voluntarily resigned, stopped work because your contract ended or tell your boss to fly kite.
+Take note that this doesn't apply if you voluntarily resigned or stopped working because of contract termination.

 - you travel from home to work